vcflib/vcflib/doc/vcfcheck.md

 # DESCRIPTION

-Verifies that the VCF REF field matches the reference as described.
+Validate integrity and identity of the VCF by verifying that the VCF record's REF matches a given reference file.